Hydraulic Fracturing Production technology for difficult and complex reservoirs

 Hydraulic fracturing process

 With the so-called multi-frac method, multiple fractures are created one after the other.
 In principle, multiple fractures can be carried out in both a vertical and a horizontal well along the length of the well running into the reservoir.
-In Wintershall's Düste Z10 well it is planned to apply seven fracs vertically from the bottom upwards.
+In Wintershall's Düste Z10 well it is planned to apply up to seven fracs vertically from the bottom upwards.

 Filling materials and their function